googlefonts/googlesans-flex/.github/ISSUE_TEMPLATE/design---interpolation-issue.md

 ---
 name: Design / Interpolation issue
 about: Choose this issue if you want to report an issue you noticed with the design or interpolation.
 title: ''
 labels: outline bug
 assignees: ''
 ---

+[DELETE THIS LINE: Set the issue title now.]

 **Describe the bug**